 Coal tar products are also used in medicines to treat diseases such as psoriasis, and as animal and bird repellents, insecticides, animal dips, and fungicides.
 Some over the counter anti-dandruff shampoos contain coal tar solutions.

 I think we just got away with it !!

 SOMETIMES IT ALL GETS TOO MUCH !!

 WHAT A WASTE OF TIME THESE EEC CREOSOTE DIRECTIVES ARE !!!

 Our local parish council decided to install OLD railway sleepers along the length of the village green to stop cars driving on it.
 I advised that this is a public place, where children play, and old ones should not be used.
 They ignored this advice and installed them anyway.
 I decided to try and challenge this breach, It turns out to be impossible.

 I phoned local environmental health.
 They were not interested and told me to phone trading standards.
 I phoned them, and they were not interested and told me to phone health and safety.
 They were not interested (not a workplace) and told me to phone the local environment agency.
 They were not interested and told me to phone my local council, which is where I started.

-~ The timber is treated using vacuum & pressure impregnation.
+~ The railway sleepers are treated using vacuum & pressure impregnation.

-~ When impregnated into the timber the chemical components become fixed within the wood structure and are leach resistant.
+~ When impregnated into the railway sleepers the chemical components become fixed within the wood structure and are leach resistant.

 ~ Usually specified for general construction and ground contact timbers